 Traditional NCR tools capture defects at the point of manufacture or inspection.
 But for consumer products, the most valuable quality data comes from the point of failure: when the customer returns the product or files a warranty claim.

-Returns analytics that connect return reason codes, defect photos, and product batch data to supplier quality workflows create a feedback loop that catches quality problems earlier and resolves them faster.
+Returns analytics connect return reason codes, defect photos, and product batch data to supplier quality workflows.
+That creates a feedback loop.
+The loop catches quality problems earlier and resolves them faster.

-Brands managing cross-border returns face additional complexity: different regulations, longer logistics chains, and more opportunities for quality data to get lost.
-A platform that captures structured defect data at the point of return, regardless of geography, ensures the quality team has complete information.
+Brands managing cross-border returns face extra complexity.
+Different regulations, longer logistics chains, more chances for quality data to get lost.
+A platform that captures structured defect data at the point of return, no matter the geography, gives the quality team complete information.